prashantgpt91/prashantgpt91.github.io/_posts/2017-04-09-soundcloud-update.md

 <iframe width="75%" height="100" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/316821464&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>
 <sub><sup><sub><sup>**An excerpt frpm this [song](https://goo.gl/oUsJJr)**</sup></sub></sup></sub>

 Probably the worst song I have ever sung and recorded too :D. This is the reason why I uploaded only 11 seconds for this one.
-But this trial was completely on Karoke.
+But this trial was completely on Karaoke.